 Interest Rate Risk

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The following table shows the System's fixed income investments by type, fair value and the effective duration at June 30, 2020:
+The overall duration of the OPEB System's investment in a commingled bond index fund was 6.59 years.